 In this breakout you’ll hear various seasoned writers discuss methods, practices, and attitudes they’ve developed over the years that have helped them write both congregational and performance songs.

 20 Steps to Better Sound • Doug Gould

 You don’t necessarily have to spend money you don’t have to improve your sound.
 Sometimes the small things can make a big difference.
 In this seminar we’ll walk through some very simple changes you can make that will have a positive impact on your mix.

-The Modern Mixer • Doug Gould
+Microphone Applications • Doug Gould

 This is where it all begins in live sound reinforcement.
 Limit your potential problems and maximize better audio for your church by gaining valuable insight to how choose the right mic and put it in the right place.
 Topics will include increasing the level of desired sound and reducing the effects of undesired sounds, reducing feedback, why less is more, tips and techniques for vocalists, drums, guitar cabinets, choirs and acoustic instruments and more.
 Also included at additional charge is “Ten Things You Need to Know about Wireless.”
 No need to bring your slide rules or calculators.
 Doug is math-challenged.